InnoTecTing Could Take Your Business to The Next Level

 Other examples include Edsel (premium smokeless cigarettes), Pets.com and PanAm.
 They had interesting marketing campaigns that earned them brand value.
 However, the lack of proper functionality resulted in their failures.
 As they say it, bullshit might land you on the top, but won’t keep you up there longer.

 Success requires both-great product and great marketing.
-There are multiple examples of products that were a huge hit since they were a right combination of both.
-For instance Twitter, Instagram, WhatsApp were huge hits for they provided the right functionality and came through right marketing channels.
+There are multiple examples of products that were a huge hit since they were the right combination of both.
+For instance, Twitter, Instagram, and WhatsApp were huge hits for they provided the right functionality and came through right marketing channels.

-The implementation of right marketing strategy for an innovative product which is protected by copyrights, trade secrets or patents.
+The implementation of the right marketing strategy for an innovative product that is protected by copyrights, trade secrets or patents.
 InnoTecTing, thus, in short, is an excellent recipe for success.
 The right mix always does wonders.

 Authored By – Anjali Chopra, Sr Research Analyst, Market Research.